 I must admit, fall is my favorite season of the year, especially in the Lone Star State.
 When the temps start to drop, the flannel shirts come out and the cowboy boots make an almost daily appearance.
 Sure, I wear boots in the summer, too, but there’s something about fall that says it’s time to get in touch with your inner cowgirl/cowboy, even if you’re not one.
 I’ve been through many pairs of boots in my 50+ years, but this girl loves her Texas flag boots most of all.
 What’s not to love?

-As I sit in the cool, crisp temperature today at the Official World Headquarters of How Big Is Texas, I thought it would be a good time to share some of my favorite places in Texas to enjoy the autumn months.
+I thought it would be a good time to share some of my favorite places in Texas to enjoy the autumn months.

 In my opinion, the most beautiful place to enjoy the fall colors in Texas is at Lost Maples State Natural Area in Vanderpool.
 A Texas Parks & Wildlife park, Lost Maples is one of the only places I know of in the state that has an abundance of maple trees.
 If you’re going to visit the park, make sure to call first and make a reservation.
 This place can sell out quickly for day use.
 Once you’ve visited, you’ll understand why.
 Located in the Texas Hill Country Trail Region, the drive on Hwy.
 187 is one of the prettiest in the state, too.